ParadiseCHOI/space-finder-backend/README.md

 # space-finder-backend
-AWS CDK TypeScript project from scratch
+Build the AWS CDK TypeScript project from scratch